HoerTech-gGmbH/openMHA/COMPILATION.md

 ### Testing self-compiled openMHA on macOS:

 #### Testing self-compiled openMHA with unit tests on macOS:
-Install the boost library headers, then
+Install the boost library headers and cmake, then
 ```
 make unit-tests
 ```